David Adjaye: Major works

 In 2007, artist Linda Pace reached out to Adjaye to design a contemporary art centre for her art collection shortly before she died from breast cancer that year.
 Ruby City, located in San Antonio, Texas, opened in 2019.

 In 2018, 1199SEIU President George Gresham reached out to Adjaye, who later accepted the commission to design the new 16,500-square-foot member space.
 The designed featured hundreds of photos gathered from the union's vast photo archive and placed on ceramic tiles produced by Cerámica Suro in Guadalajara, Mexico.
 The 1199SEIU United Healthcare Workers East is located in New York, New York, and was completed in 2020.
 The designed was named Architect's Newspaper Best of Design for Interior Workplace in 2020.

 In 2017, Adjaye in conjunction with HuntonBrady Architects revealed the design of the Winter Park Library and Events Center in Winter Park, Florida.
 The library officially opened to the public on 13 December 2021.
 In 2022, it was the Jury Winner in the Library Category for the Architizer A+ Awards.

+In 2023, Adjaye's first permanent public sculpture, titled Asaase III was unveiled.
+The artwork is located at The Griot Museum of Black History in St. Louis, Missouri, and was commissioned by curator Allison Glenn for the 2023 Counterpublic triennial.

 Other commissions

 Alongside his international commissions, Adjaye's work spans exhibitions, private homes and furniture.
 He built homes for the designer Alexander McQueen, artist Jake Chapman, photographer Jürgen Teller, actor Ewan McGregor, and artists Tim Noble and Sue Webster.
 For artist Chris Ofili, he designed a new studio and a beach house in Port of Spain, Trinidad.

 Adjaye is also known for his collaborations with contemporary artists on installations and exhibitions.
 He worked with Ofili to create an environment for The Upper Room, which was later acquired by Tate Britain and caused a nationwide media debate.
 Adjaye collaborated with artist Olafur Eliasson to create a light installation, Your black horizon, at the 2005 Venice Biennale.
 He has also worked on the art project Sankalpa with director Shekhar Kapur.
-In May 2019, the Ghana Freedom Pavilion - designed by David - was inaugurated at the 58th Venice Art Biennale.
+In May 2019, the Ghana Freedom Pavilion - designed by Adjaye - was inaugurated at the 58th Venice Art Biennale.
 He also designed the 56th Venice Art Biennale with the late curator Okwui Enwezor; the River Reading Room for the Gwangju Biennale; and the Sclera Pavilion for the London Design Festival.